HarveyHunt/howm/CONTRIBUTING.md

 Then it is time to hack away until your heart is content.

+## Tools of the trade

+It's important to have some tools to test howm with.
+I like to use [Xephyr](http://www.freedesktop.org/wiki/Software/Xephyr/) and [x11trace](http://xtrace.alioth.debian.org/).

+Xephyr is an X server in a window and makes it easy to test howm without having to change to a different X server.
+I invoke Xephyr using the following command:

+    Xephyr -ac -br -screen 1024x768 :1

+Then I change into the directory that howm is in and run the following:

+    DISPLAY=:1 gdb howm

+x11trace is used for seeing the communication between an X server and its clients.
+This is useful when trying to track down bugs involving communication with X clients as well as implementing EWMH compliance.
+For normal development, it isn't necessary to use x11trace.

 ## Code Style

 I try to follow the [Linux Kernel Guide](https://www.kernel.org/doc/Documentation/CodingStyle) as closely as sanely possible.